EslamHosam/Machine-Learning-Projects/README.md

 this repo including beginner friendly Machine learning projects (regression/ classification) to do some practice with sickit learn library

-1- **Titanic Classification** the Hello World machine learning projects
+1- **Titanic Classification** the Hello World machine learning project